11-year-old swimming sensation competes on the national stage

 “I was with him the first year he was here when the first goal was getting him through a 25 (meter) swim and we weren’t sure how that summer would go and now he’s like totally crushing it,” said Westside Swim Club head coach Susi First.

 “Bowen is a great athlete, in a holistic sense, he wants to be a part of the team, he’s super coachable,” said his mom Becky.
-“His stroke is now what I would call smooth,”
+“His stroke is now what I would call smooth.”

 Bowen was born with the most common form of dwarfism called Achondroplasia.
 His condition can make it challenging to perform certain strokes in the pool.